What entails an honest relationship? And if you have caught yourself lying in a relationship, what triggered the lie?

 Now, honesty is not revealing everything you feel and think.
 Because you feel your friend or acquaintance is hotter than your partner, you will not tell them, won’t you?

 Be truthfully honest and not brutally honest.
 I’m learning this myself.

 Similarly, you may have issues you feel not comfortable bringing them out to your partner.
-It’s okay to feel that way, however, you need to let them understand how you feel.
-They will understand you better and will put you at ease to talk about it.
+It’s okay to feel that way; however, you must let them understand your feelings.

 The Three Forms of Lies: White, Real, and Gray